 The Board recognizes the importance of good corporate governance and has chosen to apply the QCA Code.
 The QCA Code was developed by the Quoted Companies Alliance (the “QCA”), the independent membership organization that champions the interests of small to mid-size quoted companies, in consultation with a number of significant institutional small company investors, as a suitable corporate governance code applicable to AIM companies.

-As stated by the QCA, good corporate governance is about “having the right people (in the right roles), working together, and doing the right things to deliver value for shareholders as a whole over the medium to long-term”.
-This is achieved through a series of decisions made by the Board, which needs to be kept dynamic, diverse and engender a consistent corporate culture throughout the InfraStrata plc group of companies (the “Group”).
+As stated by the QCA, good corporate governance is about “having the right people (in the right roles), working together, and doing the right things to deliver value for shareholders as a whole over the medium to long term”.
+This is achieved through a series of decisions made by the Board, which needs to be kept dynamic, and diverse and engender a consistent corporate culture throughout the InfraStrata plc group of companies (the “Group”).

 Our values are based on “Doing the right thing” for our people, suppliers, shareholders, and other stakeholders.
 The Board believes this is vital to creating a sustainable, growing business and is a key responsibility of the Group.
 This culture supports the Group’s objectives to grow the business through acquiring and retaining customers.